Gustaaf1956/Gustaaf1956/README.md

 - 👋 Hi, I’m @Gustaaf1956

-I need help to use P1 wifi-gateway 2022 v4 module with my Lolin Wemos D1 Is there anyone who can help me?
+I need help to use the "Domoticz GoodWe Modbus UDP plugin" van remco-k I have a Raspberry PI3 with Domoticz
+Is there anyone who can help me?

 - 📫 How to reach me ...